-Field Attribute name Description Description DESC The description of the workload.
+Field Attribute name Description Active target regions AORCNT The number of active CICS systems, identified as target region for the workload.
+Default target scope AORSCOPE The name of the CICS system or CICS system group that is to be the target for any dynamic transactions or programs not associated with a transaction or program group.
+Description DESC The description of the workload.
 Event name EVENTNAME The name of a real-time analysis event that will affect the routing of transactions in this workload.
-If a real-time analysis event is generated, WLM uses the information as part of the target selection criteria.
-An event can optionally be associated with a workload when the workload specification is created.
+If a real-time analysis event is generated, WLM uses the information as part of the target selection criteria.An event can optionally be associated with a workload when the workload specification is created.
 If this field is blank, no event is associated with the workload.
 The name of an event is the same as an installed real-time analysis definition (RTADEF) or status definition (STATDEF)

-Field Attribute name Description Optimization status OWSTATE This field reports the sysplex optimization status of the current workload.
+I [Field Attribute name Description Optimization status OWSTATE This field reports the sysplex optimization status of the current workload.
 The value is an amalgamation of all of the workload router optimization statuses, and all of the workload target optimization statuses.
-The possible values are: • ACTIVE - All targets and routers in the workload are executing in optimized workload state. • PARTIAL - At least one target and one router are executing in optimized workload mode.
-Use the Active routing regions and Active target regions hyperlinks to determine which regions are not running in an optimized state. • INACTIVE - The workload is not running in an optimized state, for one or more of the following reasons: - No routing regions in the workload are running in an optimized state - No target regions in the workload are running in an optimized state - No regions in the workload are running in an optimized state - No regions in the workload are running in an optimized state - The optimised workload routing function is DISABLED for the current target region - The workload was designated as being non optimized by specifying a value of 0 for the RS server update frequency on the CICSplex definition or CICS system definition for this workload.
+The possible values are: ACTIVE All targets and routers in the workload are executing in optimized workload state.
+PARTIAL At least one target and one router are executing in optimized workload mode.
+Use the Active routing regions and Active target regions hyperlinks to determine which regions are not running in an optimized state.
+INACTIVE The workload is not running in an optimized state, for one or more of the following reasons: No routing regions in the workload are running in an optimized state No target regions in the workload are running in an optimized state.
+The optimised workload are running in an optimized state are running in an optimized state.
+No regions in the workload are running in an optimized state.
+No regions in the workload are running in an optimized state.
 Shared status SHARED Indicates whether the workload has been shared with a pre-CICS TS 1.3 CMAS.
 If it has installs of CICS BTS related definitions are inhibited.